 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ."
 2 Cor 4 vs 6

-The Christadelphian memorial service is held in our hall at 38 Ridley Street Charlestown and commences at 10 am in December 2018 and January 2019.
+The Christadelphian memorial service is held in our hall on Sundays at 38 Ridley Street Charlestown and commences at 11 am.

 Each Sunday morning, at our hall, during the school year our Sunday School commences at 9am.
 All are welcome and there are classes for all ages.
 Sunday School is currently in recess until February 2019.